BiboyQG/SPIN/README.md

 ## Acknowledgments

-Special thanks to [Kevin Chang](https://siebelschool.illinois.edu/about/people/faculty/kcchang) and [NCSA](https://ncsa.illinois.edu/) for providing the research infrastructure and support for this project.
+Special thanks to [Kevin Chang](https://siebelschool.illinois.edu/about/people/faculty/kcchang) and National Center for Supercomputing Applications([NCSA](https://ncsa.illinois.edu/)) for providing the research infrastructure and support for this project.